-To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for estimates based on MEPS survey data, one needs to take into account the complex sample design of MEPS for both person and family level analyses.
-Various approaches can be used to develop such estimates of variance including a Taylor series method for variance estimation or various replication methodologies.
+To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for estimates based on MEPS survey data, one needs to take into account the complex sample design of MEPS for both person-level and family-level analyses.
+Various approaches can be used to develop such estimates of variance including a Taylor Series method for variance estimation or various replication methodologies.
 Replicate weights have not been developed for the MEPS data.
-We will describe the variables needed to implement a Taylor series estimation approach.
+We will describe the variables needed to implement a Taylor Series estimation approach.

 Using a Taylor Series approach, variance estimation strata and the variance estimation PSUs within these strata must be specified.
-The variables VARST13 and PSU13 on this MEPS data file (updated versions of corresponding variables provided in previously released MEPS public use files) serve to identify the sampling strata and primary sampling units required by the variance estimation programs.
+The variables VARST13 and PSU13 on this MEPS data file serve to identify the sampling strata and primary sampling units required by the variance estimation programs.
 Specifying a "with replacement" design in a computer software package such as SUDAAN should provide estimated standard errors appropriate for assessing the variability of MEPS survey estimates.
 It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the number available.
 For variables of interest distributed throughout the country (and thus the MEPS sample PSUs), one can generally expect to have at least 100 degrees of freedom associated with the estimated standard errors for national estimates based on this MEPS database.